Can Employees Access Their Pay Records?

 If you're managing pay records for a large organization, you could struggle to keep everyone at the level of access they need.
 While many people will want their own records confidential, they may want to access the records of other people.
 Since you need to protect everyone, managing access and controlling your records is a full-time job.

-Check out our paystub creator and find out how it can help you!
+Check out our check stub maker and find out how it can help you!
 In addition, you should also take the necessary tax changes this year to avoid a tax surprise.
 For freelancers and the likes, you should file for your 1099 misc form.
 In case you're wondering about retirement contributions, you may want to find out more about the 401K basics.

 Create Your Pay Stub Now!